 The bachelor of science in animation technology (BSAT) prepares students to be practitioners and managers of a wide variety of computer graphics related jobs.
-It is designed for students who have completed an associate of applied science (AAS) or associate of applied technology (AAT) degree.
+It is designed for students who have completed an associate of applied science or an associate of applied technology degree, or 45 hours toward the degree, or have the permission of the dean of the college.
+Any student with less than 37 hours of CGT coursework will be considered for admission into the BSAT on a case by case basis.

-For more information about degree requirements, and/or for advisement, contact the BSAT program department head or advising coordinator from the College of Applied Science and Technology at (479) 788-7785.
+For more information about degree requirements, contact the College of Applied Science and Technology at (479) 788-7783.